yellobyte/YB-ESP32-S3-AMP/Readme.md

 Uploading new software to boards with your IDE is a breeze.
 Select the correct COM port and upload the program.
 The integrated hardware logic will put the board into upload mode automatically.

 However, at any time and if needed you can force the ESP32-S3 into upload mode *manually*.
 Keep the **'B'** button pressed, then press/release the **'R'** button and finally release the **'B'** button.
-The serial monitor output will subsequently confirm the boards readiness and the next upload attempt will be successful.
+The serial monitor output will subsequently confirm the boards readiness for getting flashed.

 ```
 ....
-23:19:07.147 > invalid header: 0xffffffff
 23:19:07.453 > ESP-ROM:esp32s3-20210327
 23:19:07.453 > Build:Mar 27 2021
 23:19:07.453 > rst:0x1 (POWERON),boot:0x0 (DOWNLOAD(USB/UART0))